 Conclusion

-After this deep dive into the Jeep Liberty’s history, it’s clear that not all model years were created equal.
+After this comprehensive dive into the Jeep Liberty’s history, it’s clear that not all model years were created equal.
 The 2007 model stands tall in the first generation, while 2009-2011 shine in the second.

 But here’s the million-dollar question: